robinzh099314/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....

+Step1, from color to gray image
+Step2, create mask image by setting only the front area for lane detection Step3, blur image with filter to remove noises
+Step4, threshold the blur image to binary
+Step5, detect edge by canny with the mask image
+Step6, apply the Hough Transform for all lines
+Step7, mark the left and right lane area seperately by slope value Step8, compute the average slope and center position for left and right lane Step9, reconstruct the full length line for left and right land after hough detection, using course value mark the areas we find real lane, by drawing white lines in black image to create mask step8, get more precision result with mask of coarse lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I defined the left_right_lines() function for step7~9

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]
+[image1]: ./test_images_output/solidWhiteCurve.jpg "full length line on lane"

 ### 2. Identify potential shortcomings with your current pipeline